 - Traditional single lens cameras: Usually mounted on your vehicle’s windshield, it gives you footage of the road ahead.

-- Dual lens camera:.
-Same as a single lens camera, with the addition of an in-cab facing lens to capture the driver’s actions.
-Nowadays, AI is integrated into this type of camera and can help you identify unsafe driving behaviour, like tailgating.
+- Dual lens camera: Same as a single lens camera, with the addition of an in-cab facing lens to capture the driver’s actions.
+Nowadays, AI is integrated into this type of camera and can help you identify unsafe driving behavior, like tailgating.
 Artificial intelligence is also key when it comes to identifying if the driver is falling asleep, sending an alert in real-time.

 With footage from the road, your drivers get clear examples showing how they can drive safer and evidence to protect them against fraudulent insurance claims.
 It delivers higher levels of safety, lower premiums and less downtime, and can be configured to meet your specific privacy and compliance needs.